-Acupuncture infertility treatment can improve almost every cause of this obstacle.
-While 40 percent of infertility is caused by problems in the female, another 40 percent is caused by problems in the male, such as low sperm count or motility.
-The cause of female infertility stems from problems such as anovulation and endometriosis.
-The remaining 20 percent is caused by unknown factors.
+Acupuncture infertility treatment can improve almost every cause of this obstacle while problems in the female reason 40 per cent of infertility, another 40 per cent is caused by problems in the male, such as low sperm count or motility.
+The cause of female infertility stems from disorders such as anovulation and endometriosis.
+Unknown factors cause the remaining 20 per cent.

 However, acupuncture may not be good at addressing issues with tubal adhesion, blockage and pelvic inflammation.
-For such disorders, Chinese herbs need to be used to treat the body systemically to improvement blood circulation especially to the lower abdominal area and those reproductive organs.
-Chinese herbs are used in formulated prescriptions can help body regain its hormonal balance to promoting chance of fertility.
+For such disorders, Chinese herbs need to be used to treat the body systemically to improve blood circulation especially to the lower abdominal area and those reproductive organs.
+Chinese herbs are used in formulated prescriptions can help the body regain its hormonal balance to promoting the chance of fertility.

 Acupuncture’s Side Effects